Edgar P. and Elizabeth C. Bartlett Professor of Law

 Professor of Business Administration

 Barak Richman’s primary research interests include the economics of contracting, new institutional economics, antitrust, and healthcare policy.
 His work has been published in the Columbia Law Review, the University of Pennsylvania Law Review, Law and Social Inquiry, the New England Journal of Medicine, the Journal of the American Medical Association, and Health Affairs.
 In 2006, he co-edited with Clark Havighurst a symposium volume of Law and Contemporary Problems entitled "Who Pays?
 Who Benefits?
-Distributional Issues in Health Care,” and his book Stateless Commerce is to be published by Harvard University Press in 2015.
+Distributional Issues in Health Care,” and his book Stateless Commerce was published by Harvard University Press in 2017.

 Richman represented the NFL Coaches Association in an amicus curiae brief in American Needle v.
 The Nat’l Football League, which was argued before the U.S. Supreme Court in January 2010 and again in Brady v.
 The Nat’l Football League in 2011.
 His recent work challenging illegal practices by Rabbinical Associations was featured in the New York Times.
 His work is available at http://ssrn.com/author=334149.